jaimebv/EDF-Port-FreeRTOS/README.md

 3. Init stack frame
 4. Add to Ready list

 The `vTaskDelayUntil()` function defines a frequency at which the task is periodically executed, so it can be used to implement periodic tasks.
-FreeRTOS measures time by periodically increasing the tick count variable, which is only available for core 0. `vTaskDelayUntil()` moves the invoking task to the Bloking list, where it waits for a given time interval before being moved to the Ready list again.
+FreeRTOS measures time by periodically increasing the tick count variable, which is only available for core 0. `vTaskDelayUntil()` moves the invoking task to the Blocking list, where it waits for a given time interval before being moved to the Ready list again.

 ---
 ### Context Switch 🔄

-In FreeRTOS a task does not know when it is going to get suspended or resumed by the system.
-It only continues executing as long as there is not a context switching.
-When the running task is switched out, the execution context is saved in its stack, ready to be restored when the task will execute again.
-We will not go into detail on how this works, but is uses registers to point the running task and the next instruction in the task's code, so the task can be restored afterwards.
+In FreeRTOS, a task does not know when it is going to get suspended or resumed by the system.
+It only continues executing as long as there is no context switching.
+When the running task is switched out, the execution context is saved in its stack, ready to be restored when the task is executed again.
+We will not go into detail on how this works, but it uses registers to point to the running task and the next instruction in the task's code, so the task can be restored afterwards.

 The context switch is defined in `vTaskSwitchContext()`.